Bradford Factor Calculator Explained

 (b) Three absences of one day, three days and then six days

 Bradford Factor = 3 x 3 x 10 = 90 points

 (c) Five absences of two days each

 Bradford Factor = 5 x 5 x 10 = 250 points

 Bradford Factor = 10 x 10 x 10 = 1,000 points

 This enables you to show employees how short term absence affects your business.

-However it should be noted that absences due to a disability (such as epilepsy or asthma) may need to be excluded from Bradford Factor Calculations, you should seek guidance from an employment consultant on this.
+However it should be noted that absences due to a disability (such as epilepsy or asthma) may need to be excluded from Bradford Factor Calculations, you should seek guidance from an employment consultant on this in each specific instance.